 PS 135.
 Analyzing Legislative Elections.
 9 units (3-0-6); first term.
 The purpose of this course is to understand legislative elections.
 The course will study, for example, what role money plays in elections and why incumbents do better at the polls.
 It will also examine how electoral rules impact the behavior both of candidates and voters, and will explore some of the consequences of legislative elections, such as divided government.
 Instructor: Katz.

 Law/PS/H 148 ab.
 The Supreme Court in U.S. History.
 9 units (3-0-6).
 For course description, see Law.

 Ec/PS 160 abc.
 Laboratory Experiments in the Social Sciences.
 9 units (3-3-3).
 For course description, see Economics.

 PS/Ec 172.
 Game Theory.
-9 units (3-0-6); second term.
+9 units (3-0-6); first term.
 Prerequisites: Ec 11 or PS 12 This course is an introduction to non-cooperative game theory, with applications to political science and economics.
 It covers the theories of normal-form games and extensive-form games, and introduces solutions concepts that are relevant for situations of complete and incomplete information.
 The basic theory of repeated games is introduced.
 Applications are to auction theory and asymmetric information in trading models, cheap talk and voting rules in congress, among many others.
 Instructor: Tamuz.